aya49/202105_sfu_cmpt_127/labs/03/README.md

 We have touched on "scope", let's look at it in more detail.

-**Automatic variables** or local variables are varaibles used inside the body of a code block; this code block is almost always a function.
+**Automatic variables** or local variables are variables used inside the body of a code block; this code block is almost always a function.
 Automatic variables are called automatic because their storage space is allocated for them automatically e.g. when a function is called.

 C implements this very efficiently by allocating all the space for local variables in the stack frame for the function when the function is called (i.e. we get into scope).